ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/03-User-Needs-and Benchmarking.md

 ---
 ## Benchmarking

-The goal of this section is to identify and anaylyze existing smart plant systems that either do or combine the following actions:
+The goal of this section is to identify and analyze existing smart plant systems that either do or combine the following actions:

 - Automatically Waters Plants
 - Has a Growth UV Light